gilgoldzweig/Kotlinify/README.md

             }
         } //return's a ready to use fragment
 ```
 ### Notification
+//You can use but it did not get tested so i'm not writing description
+//will be added soon
 ### GenericRecyclerAdapter
 An abstract extension of RecyclerView.Adapter that reduces the creating time of a RecyclerView.
 In additon you receive a lot of extension function to make the adapter work simieler to List so by extending the class you receive a lot of bounses